GabrielCenteioFreitas/FindTheClosestTailwindColors/README.md

 ## 💻 Project

 "Find the closest Tailwind CSS colors" is a tool every Tailwind developer needs.
-Developed with the purpose of eliminating doubt when choosing which Tailwind color is most similar to the one used in the project.
+Developed with the purpose of eliminating doubt when choosing which Tailwind color is most similar to the one used in a project.

 Easy and intuitive, in that website you can input a color in Hex/RGB code or select it from a color picker and get the nearest colors from the Tailwind palette instantly.

+You can access/use the tool by clicking [here](https://gabrielcenteiofreitas.github.io/FindTheClosestTailwindColors/).

 ## 🤝 Contributions